Skip to main content

 The training program is based at Northwestern Memorial Hospital and the Jesse Brown Veterans Affairs (VA) Medical Center.
 Northwestern Memorial Hospital is the principal teaching hospital for Northwestern University’s Feinberg School of Medicine and serves as the primary site for clinical training in the Pulmonary and Critical Care Medicine Fellowship Program.
 Northwestern Memorial Hospital has 900 total beds, 150 intensive care unit beds, and features comprehensive, state-of-the-art medical and surgical programs in every specialty and subspecialty.
 The Jesse Brown VA Medical Center is a 250-bed facility with 24 intensive care unit beds.
 The research laboratories of the Division of Pulmonary and Critical Care Medicine are located at the newly constructed Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, immediately adjacent to the medical center’s major clinical facilities.

-Take a look below for a day in the life of a Northwestern Pulmonary Disease & Critical Care Fellow!
-You're also invited to explore our blog here.
+To learn more about the experience of a Northwestern Pulmonary Disease & Critical Care Fellow, you're invited to explore our blog here.

 Education